kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **To make a subnet public:**
 1. resources should allocate public IP addresses (by default customer subnets don't allocate a public IP)
 2. Allocate IGW
-3. Add route tables that will target to EC2 instance
+3. Add route tables that will target to IGW instance

 BGP - Border Gateway Protocol